SirMunyex/Nextjs-shoppingcart-template/README.md

 * For deployment and production ready run `next dev`.
 This command builds the production application in the .next folder.
 After building,

-* After building run npm `next start` to start a Node.js server that supports hybrid pages, serving both statically generated and server-side rendered pages.
+* After building run `next start` to start a Node.js server that supports hybrid pages, serving both statically generated and server-side rendered pages.

 ## Pages